aduston-snaplogic/python-cf-redis-api/README.md

 `test_values.json`

-The app will look for this file at start-up, and if it exists it will load the key-value pairs from it into each Redis instance it has access to.
+The app will look for this file at start-up, and if it exists it will load the key-value pairs from it into each Redis instance it can connect to.
 This makes it easy to provide some test values without setting them manually.

 #### Usage

-TThe API provides a couple of endpoints for dealing with Redis instances.
+The API exposes the following endpoints.

 #### GET /api/redis_instances

 Returns the configuration details for the Redis instances in the environment.

-    $ curl -H "Content-Type: application/json" -X GET https://localhost:9099
+    $ curl -H "Content-Type: application/json" -X GET https://localhost:9099/api/redis_instances
     {
-      "python-redis-test-1": {
+      "redis-test-1": {
         "connection_status": "Good",
         "host": "10.72.6.32",
         "name": "redis-test-1",